 There are three golf courses serving the Cherry County area.
-One is The Prairie Club and the second is Fredrick Peak Golf Club; while the final is CapRock Golf Course.
+One is The Prairie Club and the second is Fredrick Peak Golf Club; while the final is Deer Park Country Club.
+At the time of this Plan, a fourth one was under construction.